evanelias/typepadapp/doc/localprofile.rst

 Customizing templates
 ---------------------

-Once configured, a Django form called ``typepadapp.forms.UserProfileForm`` will be available for showing and editing the model content in templates.
+Once configured, a Django form called ``typepadapp.forms.LocalProfileForm`` will be available for showing and editing the model content in templates.
 For example, once defined, the Motion profile template will use it automatically.